Skip to content

 The Full Travel Guide to Rotterdam: The Gate of Europe

-The Museum of Boijmans Van Beuningen is one of the most famous and influential art museums in Europe, and it includes different collections of paintings from all over Europe.
+The Museum of Boijmans Van Beuningen is one of the most famous and influential art museums in Europe.
+It includes different collections of paintings from all over Europe.

 It includes paintings from the 14th to 16th centuries, such as Jan van Eyck and Pieter Bruegel, the Elder.
 You can also find paintings from the 17th century for Rembrandt and other artworks by Van Gogh, Picasso, Chagall, Mont, and many more.